chrisminnick/ai-coding-activity/README.md

 ## Requirements

-1. Each team, and preferably each member of each team, should have access to a generative AI tool such as ChatGPT or Copilot.
+1. Each team, and preferably each member of each team, should have access to a generative AI tool such as ChatGPT, Google Bard, Microsoft Bing, or Github Copilot.
 2. Each team should have access to a code editor such as VS Code.
 3. Each team should have access to a GitHub account.
 4. Each participant should have access to this GitHub repository.
 5. Each team should have access to a web browser.
-6. Participants should have familiarity with JavaScript, HTML, and CSS.
+6. At least one person on each team should have some familiarity with JavaScript, HTML, and CSS.

 ## Instructions